 IGT Category IGT Subcategory Description Fund Balance with Treasury (FBWT) Transactions between federal entities and the General Fund concerning FBWT and the Liability for Fund Balance with Treasury (LFBWT).
-GF Authority Transactions between federal entities and the General Fund concerning unexpended and expended appropriations, warrants issued, tax revenue, trust fund warrants and prior period adjustments.
+GF Authority Transactions between federal entities and the General Fund concerning unexpended appropriations, warrants issued, tax revenue, trust fund warrants and prior period adjustments.
 General Fund GF Non-Entity Transactions Transactions between federal entities and the General Fund concerning fines and penalties, non-entity, and custodial activity.
 Other GF RCs Transactions between federal entities and the General Fund concerning other assets and liabilities.
 Other GF Financing Sources Transactions between federal entities and the General Fund concerning other financing sources for the General Fund.

-3.1-FBWT
+3.1-Fund Balance with Treasury

-USSGL account 101000 "FBWT" (RC 40) is defined as the aggregate amount of funds on deposit with Treasury, excluding seized cash deposited.
-By association, USSGL account 101000G "FBWT" (RC 40) is federal in nature.
-USSGL account 101000G "FBWT" (RC 40) should have a trading partner of the General Fund (G 099) for reconciliation purposes.
-The General Fund reports the offset to federal entity USSGL 101000G "FBWT" (RC 40) balances in USSGL account 201000F "LFBWT" (RC 40).
-Intra-governmental differences are calculated based on what a federal entity reports in USSGL accounts 101000G "FBWT" (RC 40) and 109000G "FBWT While Awaiting a Warrant or Mandated Non-Expenditure Transfer" (RC 40) in their bulk file to the Governmentwide Treasury Account Symbol Adjusted Trial Balance System (GTAS) compared to what the General Fund reports in USSGL accounts 201000F "LFBWT" (RC 40) and 209010F "LFBWT While Awaiting a Warrant" (RC 40) in their bulk file to GTAS.
+United States Standard General Ledger (USSGL) account 101000 "FBWT" is defined as the aggregate amount of funds on deposit with the Treasury, excluding seized cash deposited.
+By association, USSGL account 101000 "FBWT" is federal in nature.
+USSGL account 101000 "FBWT" should have a trading partner of the General Fund (G 099) for reconciliation purposes.
+The General Fund reports the offset to federal entity USSGL 101000G "FBWT" balances in USSGL account 201000F "LFBWT".
+Intra-governmental differences are calculated based on what a federal entity reports in USSGL accounts 101000G "FBWT" and 109000G "FBWT While Awaiting a Warrant" in their bulk file to the Governmentwide Treasury Account Symbol Adjusted Trial Balance System (GTAS) compared to what the General Fund reports in USSGL accounts 201000F "LFBWT" and 209010F "LFBWT While Awaiting a Warrant" in their bulk file to GTAS.
 It is important to note, and understand, this elimination calculation is not the same as passing the Edit No. 1 in GTAS.
-Under a continuing resolution (CR), or if the budget has been passed but a warrant has vet to be issued. do not increase USSGL account 101000G "FBWT" (RC 40) until Fiscal Service issues a warrant.
-Not increasing USSGL account 101000G "FBWT" (RC 40) under a CR may result in a negative balance, which is acceptable by the Office of Management and Budget (OMB) and Fiscal Service.
-Federal entities should reflect the authority received by a CR, or while awaiting an appropriation after a budget has passed but before a warrant is issued, in USSGL account 109000G "FBWT While Awaiting a Warrant or Mandated Non-Expenditure Transfer" (RC 40) instead.
+Under a continuing resolution (CR), or if the budget has been passed but a warrant has yet to be issued, do not increase USSGL account 101000G "FBWT" until Fiscal Service issues a warrant.
+Not increasing USSGL account 101000G "FBWT" under a CR may result in a negative balance, which is acceptable by the Office of Management and Budget (OMB) and Fiscal Service.
+Federal entities should reflect the authority received by a CR, or while awaiting an appropriation after a budget has passed but before a warrant is issued, in USSGL account 109000G "FBWT While Awaiting a Warrant" instead.